As Malvolio in Twelfth Night with Arachne Theatre in Prospect Park. Photo by Sarah Jack.

 Storytelling Philosophy:

-Theatre, music, and dance exist all around us and it is the purpose of formal performing arts to remind us this is so.
-Deftly employing all the dimensions of human expression creates compelling storytelling, whether naturalistic or heightened/multi-disciplinary.
+• Theatre, music, and dance exist all around us and it is the purpose of formal performing arts to remind us this is so.
+Deftly using all the dimensions of human expression engages the audience with reality in new ways, reflecting their own experience back at them or connecting them with a foreign one.